Alanoud2020/Mini-Project/README.md

 # Mini-Project

-Project Description In this project, you will implement a UI that displays results in computer science.
+Implementing an UI that displays results in computer science.

 # PROPERTIES